MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/index.rst

 Funding
 =======

-We acknowledge funding from Social Sciences and Humanities Research Council (SSHRC) #430-2014-00018, Fonds de Recherche du Québec – Société et Culture (FRQSC) #183356 and Canada Foundation for Innovation (CFI) #32451 to Morgan Sonderegger.
+We acknowledge funding from Social Sciences and Humanities Research Council (SSHRC) #430-2014-00018, Fonds de Recherche du Québec – Société et Culture (FRQSC) #183356 and Canada Foundation for Innovation (CFI) #32451 to Morgan Sonderegger and funding from SSHRC #SSHRC 435-2014-150 and a SSHRC Canada Research Chair to Michael Wagner.

 .. toctree::
    :hidden: